Malay at SOAS Language Centre

 It is difficult to estimate the total number of speakers of Malay, since the language has many non-native speakers – many, many more if Indonesian, with which it is intelligible, is included.
 One may estimate the number of speakers of Malay to be in the region of 25 million, predominantly in Malaysia and Brunei.
 With Indonesian, this figure rises dramatically to around 140 million, making it a major world language.

-- Introduction to Malay (Not currently available)
+- Malay Beginners (Not currently available)